MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part4_Environment.md

 To switch to default layout, select *Window->Layouts->Default* in Unity.

 This shall give you a layout similar to the one below.
-Please note the different names of the tabs (which we will call panels) in Unity, as we will reference these by name on our instructions.
+Please note the different names of the panels (which we will call panels) in Unity, as we will reference these by name on our instructions.

 ![Unity default layout](../media/UnityDefaultLayout.png)